Big Midgard from the DDR scissor lamp in steel look with shade from another manufacturer

 The lamp has light signs of wear consistent with its age and use.

 It has been polished to give it a steel look.

 The lamp is in very good overall condition.
-The shade made is in a great condition.
+The shade from another manufacturer was painted in black in the past and is in a good condition (light dents).

 The mechanical system of the lamp functions perfectly.